Aimanarifmalik/C-/README.md

 or more additional items.
 output the amount of money saved and the new price of the computer after the discount
+-PROGRAM#4
+Calculate sum of all the angles of hexagon.
+(Hint: Sum of all the angles of hexagon= 6*a; where ‘a’ is the measurement of one angle of hexagon which is equal to 120.)
+When the input of user is ‘1’, display area, perimeter and sum of all the angles of hexagon.
+Calculate area and perimeter of square whereas;
+Length of one side of square=last digit of CNIC + 1.
+(Hint: Area of square= (length)2; where ‘length’ is the length of one side of square.
+Perimeter of square= 4*length; where ‘length’ is the length of one side of the square.)
+When the input of user is ‘2’, display the area and perimeter of the square.
+On any other input, the program should exit.
+To calculate area of hexagon calcArea();
+To calculate Perimeter of hexagon calcPeri();
+To calculate Sum of angles of hexagon calcAngleSum();
+To display area, perimeter, and sum of angles of hexagon display();
+To calculate area of Square calcAreaSquare();
+To calculate Perimeter of Square calcPeriSquare();
+To display area and perimeter of Square display();